High-Protein Breakfast Ideas for Beginners: Easy and Healthy Morning Meals

 7. Tofu Breakfast Scramble

-A great option for people looking for beginner high-protein breakfast recipes without eggs.
+A great option for people looking for high-protein breakfast recipes without eggs.

 Approximate Protein